 an additional 30% chance to proc (for a total of 50%).
 This is a key talent for the previously mentioned "crit build" and those who enjoy lots of procs will be interested in that build and this talent.
 Not really recommended for the Dire Frenzy build or with a low crit chance.

 : Significantly buffs

 damage.
-As you'll be spending around 40% of your time in
+As you'll be spending a significant amount of time in

 , this is a very strong talent.

 ) damage by 100% and allows them to teleport to their target once every 20 seconds.
 It is very strong in multi-target situations because it buffs Beast Cleave damage.

 is the best choice for single target DPS and raiding in general.

 is the recommended talent for the "crit build" but not recommended for use with Dire Frenzy.

 is a versatile talent because it's decent in any situation -- especially for AoE damage -- but it is not a key component of any of the recommended builds.

 : Beast Mastery's best overall Crowd Control ability.
 It requires the affected mobs to move slightly in order to trigger it.